(Disclosure: Some of the links below may be affiliate links)

 With 30 years of retirement without inflation, a 6% withdrawal rate with a significant allocation to stocks still makes a lot of sense!

 However, it is much better to consider inflation in our simulation!
 We see again with 20 years to compare the results:

 As we can see, inflation causes a significant hit to our chances of success!
 Before inflation, an 8% withdrawal rate made some sense.
 Now 6% is the limit.
 And even 6% has a barely over 75% chance of success!

-Let’s see what happens with 30 years.
+Here is what happens in 30 years.